commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![NEROLIDOL, Bisabolol](https://user-images.githubusercontent.com/103578333/172057987-35db224e-32e3-47fb-8fc4-202661a776f4.png)

 #### Network n° 2:
 The second network is generated based on filled gap data produced with MzMine and Salvia Candelabrum is defined as part of Salvia subgenus.
+In total for all subgenus, 215 compound names are assigned based on the feature comparison on 1678 features measured.
+This is not much more than the first network.

 ![Legend of molecular Network n°2](https://user-images.githubusercontent.com/103578333/172025698-53ab47b8-47dd-4c04-b0f4-ea09f2f9ed78.png)
 In the second network 159 compounds are identified.